Ewing Young is an important American pioneer who is buried at Ewing Young Farm, where the Ewing Young Distillery is located.

 We are eager to share more stories of this man who accomplished so much in his brief life—he died at 41 (or was it 45? or 51?--conflicting information exists)—and we plan to do so, along with other noteworthy but little-known American Pioneers, in the Distillery’s tasting room.

-We look forward to welcoming you to Ewing Young Distillery.
+Welcome to Ewing Young Distillery.

 Ewing Young is a Federally-registered trademark.